 Certain of the statements contained herein are not historical facts, including, without limitation, certain statements made of future expectations and other forward-looking statements that are based on management's current views and assumptions and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those expressed or implied in such statements.
-Actual results, performance or events may differ materially from those in such statements due to, without limitation (a) changes in general economic conditions, in particular economic conditions in NN's core markets, (b) changes in performance of financial markets, including developing markets, (c) consequences of a potential (partial) break-up of the euro, (d) the implementation of the EC Restructuring Plan, (e) changes in the availability of, and costs associated with, sources of liquidity, as well as conditions in the credit markets generally, (f) the frequency and severity of insured loss events, (g) changes affecting mortality and morbidity levels and trends, (h) changes affecting persistency levels, (i) changes affecting interest rate levels, (j) changes affecting currency exchange rates, (k) changes in investor, customer and policyholder behaviour, (l) changes in general competitive factors, (m) changes in laws and regulations, (n) changes in the policies of governments and regulatory authorities, (o) conclusions with regard to accounting assumptions and methodologies, (p) adverse developments in legal and other proceedings, including proceedings related to Dutch unit-linked policies, (q) changes in ownership that could affect the future availability to NN of net operating loss, net capital and built-in loss carry forwards, (r) changes in credit and financial strength-ratings, (s) NN's ability to achieve projected operational synergies and (t) the other risks and uncertainties detailed in the section headed "Risk Factors".
+Actual results, performance or events may differ materially from those in such statements due to, without limitation (a) changes in general economic conditions, in particular economic conditions in NN's core markets, (b) changes in performance of financial markets, including developing markets, (c) consequences of a potential (partial) break-up of the euro, (d) changes in the availability of, and costs associated with, sources of liquidity, as well as conditions in the credit markets generally, (e) the frequency and severity of insured loss events, (f) changes affecting mortality and morbidity levels and trends, (g) changes affecting persistency levels, (h) changes affecting interest rate levels, (i) changes affecting currency exchange rates, (j) changes in investor, customer and policyholder behaviour, (k) changes in general competitive factors, (l) changes in laws and regulations, (m) changes in the policies of governments and regulatory authorities, (n) conclusions with regard to accounting assumptions and methodologies, (o) adverse developments in legal and other proceedings, including proceedings related to Dutch unit-linked policies, (p) changes in ownership that could affect the future availability to NN of net operating loss, net capital and built-in loss carry forwards, (q) changes in credit and financial strength-ratings, (r) NN's ability to achieve projected operational synergies and (s) the other risks and uncertainties detailed in the section headed "Risk Factors".
 Any forward-looking statements made by or on behalf of NN speak only as of the date they are made, and NN assumes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information or for any other reason.
 The Issuer urges investors to read "Risk Factors" for a more complete discussion of the factors that could affect the Issuer's future performance and the industry in which the Issuer operates.